martinpagelaws/amazon-verified-permissions-snippet/README.md

 * observe how the request details are captured from the event and how principal, action and resource are defined
 * observe how the function returns early, if the permission check fails by checking for the "DENY" string in the authorization result
 * navigate to `lambda/main/permissions.py` to see how the request to Verified Permissions is constructed
-* all policies are managed with CDK - checkt the `cdk/policy_store` directory:
+* all policies are managed with CDK - check the `cdk/policy_store` directory:
     * the schema.json specifies what kind of principals, actions and resources with what kind of attributes can exist in the context of the Verified Permissions policy store - schema validation is set to STRICT in this example so when you want to create new policies, you need to make sure that they adhere to the schema; otherwise the creation will fail
     * the `.cedar` files contain the actual policies - they define what is possible and what not; refer to the `docs/app-design.md` to understand the assumptions behind the policies
     * there is one policy that explicitely denies a certain action from happening - this is to show how policies are evaluated: